Rich107/opencode.nvim/README.md

 - Inspired by (and partially based on) [nvim-aider](https://github.com/GeorgesAlkhouri/nvim-aider) and later [neopencode.nvim](https://github.com/loukotal/neopencode.nvim).
 - This plugin uses opencode's familiar TUI for simplicity — see [sudo-tee/opencode.nvim](https://github.com/sudo-tee/opencode.nvim) for a Neovim frontend.
-- [mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) may better suit your workflow, although it lacks custom contexts and tool calls are slow and unreliable.
+- [mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) may better suit you, but it lacks customization and tool calls are slow and unreliable.